2009 Middle Tennessee Blue Raiders football team: Louisiana–Monroe

 Middle Tennessee put the finishing touches on the most successful gridiron season of the FBS era with a convincing 38-19 win against Louisiana-Monroe at Malone Stadium Saturday.

 The Blue Raiders (9-3, 7-1) notched their ninth win by putting an exclamation mark on a persuasive season that now includes: most single-season wins (9) of the FBS era, most SBC wins (7) in a single season, one of two SBC schools to win nine games in a season (North Texas, 2003) and a current six-game win streak.
 The nine wins for Middle Tennessee is the most in a season since 1992.

-They will now await a postseason bowl destination they believe is sure to come.
-It would be the program's second in four seasons under Head Coach Rick Stockstill.
+They will now await a postseason bowl invitation, which they believe is sure to come.
+It would be the program's second bowl appearance in four seasons under head coach Rick Stockstill.

-Middle Tennessee climaxed its dynamic regular season in the much the same manner it has achieved success all season – nasty defense, productive offense and special teams contributions, but the big story was junior quarterback Dwight Dasher who danced his way into the Blue Raider record books with his arm and legs.

 Dasher ran for two touchdowns and threw for two more to lead the offensive charge that included 306 yards total offense.
 Dasher's two touchdowns enabled him to tie Mickey Corwins's single-season mark of 21 touchdowns, set in 1984.
 He also became Middle Tennessee's career leader for rushing yards by a quarterback with 88 against ULM, giving him 1,676 career rushing yards to break Marvin Collier's mark of 1,652 set from 1985 to 1988.
 Dasher was 10-of-18 through the air for 116 yards.
 He did throw two interceptions.

 Defense also was a staple as it dominated the Warhawks after allowing a touchdown on their opening possession.
 The dandy defensive effort included three interceptions, one for a touchdown, four sacks and 11 tackles for loss.
 Chris McCoy continued his stellar campaign with ferocious play that included three tackles for loss.
 Alex Suber was a defensive wizard with eight tackles, including one for loss, an interception and a pass break-up, and linebacker Danny Carmichael continued to make plays from one side of the field to the other, collecting 10 tackles including one for loss.
 Suber, Jeremy Kellem and Kevin Brown had the interceptions.